onyx-and-iris/VMR.ahk/VMR-Class/index.md

 ---

 ## `__New([p_path])` Constructor
-Initilizes the VBVMR class (the actual wrapper) by setting the DLL path and type (64/32) as well as the string encoding which is based on which type of AHK is running the script (Unicode/ANSI), then loads the correct DLL and its functions addresses.
+Initilizes the VBVMR class (the actual wrapper) by setting the DLL path and type (64/32) as well as the string encoding which is based on the type of AHK that's running the script (Unicode/ANSI), then loads the correct DLL and its functions addresses.

 ```lua
     ;--> the variable name must not be the same name as the class